Artists Inspired by ProvenceGuest PostInspire

 Located just three (3) kilometres for Nice, and the sparkling Mediterranean, Biot is a town worth visiting.
 The arts culture is strong in Biot; there are several museums featuring ceramics, glass and works by Fernand Léger.
 There is a wide range of art galleries.

 Since the 1950s, the town is also a renowned centre for glass blowing and sculpture with seven (7) workshops.
 Much of the glass tradition and certainly the iconic Biot glassware with bubbles is attributed to Éloi Monod, an engineer who created this signature artistic style.
 Worth visiting, although it can be quite crowded is the Écomusée du verre de Biot, Verrerie de Biot – Chemin des Combes, 06410 Biot.
 Tel: +33 (0)4 93 65 03 00.
-There are guided tours of the museum in French and English Monday through Fridays.
+There are guided museum tours in French and English Monday through Friday.

 Top 10 Day Trips Around Nice a French Riviera Guide